NordicPlayground/nrf70-wifi-ble-image-transfer-demo/README.md

 Usage: wifi_cred add "network name" {OPEN, WPA2-PSK, WPA2-PSK-SHA256, WPA3-SAE} [psk/password] [bssid] [{2.4GHz, 5GHz}] [favorite]
 uart:~$ wifi_cred add "your-ssid" WPA2-PSK "your-password"
 uart:~$ wifi_cred auto_connect
 ```
-If the nRF7002DK connected with an AP succesfully, the WiFi credentionals will be stored.
-The nRF7002DK will try to reconnect automatically using stored credentionals after a device reset.
+If the nRF7002DK connected with an AP succesfully,  you will see its IP address in the local network.
+The WiFi credentionals also will be stored.
+Only "wifi_cred auto_connect" be necessary next time to do connection.
-A pre-built fimrware with wifi_cred shell support is avliable here [prebuildtFW/ncs252_wifi_camera_shell_ew24.hex](prebuildtFW/).

 # WiFi Camera Host GUI Application(WiFiCamHost)